Safety Recall V71 / NHTSA 19V-407 Occupant Restraint Controller – 2019-2020 Ram 1500

 NOTE: Use an accurate stand-alone voltmeter.
 The battery charger volt meter may not be sufficiently accurate.
 Voltages outside of the specified range will cause an unsuccessful flash.
 If voltage reading is too high, apply an electrical load by activating the park or headlamps and/or HVAC blower motor to lower the voltage.

-1. Connect the wiTECH MicroPod IIeBay to the vehicle data link connector.
+1. Connect the wiTECH MicroPod IIeBay logo to the vehicle data link connector.

 2. Place the ignition in the “RUN” position.